Use the simple early, mid, and late spring garden cleanup tasks listed, and the accompanying printable checklist, to get your garden ready for summer.

 - If needed, thin out overly thick branches to rejuvenate older plants.

-Here’s a video Brian and I made for you, condensing this task list down to five things you can do now to be ready for summer:
+Here’s the video Brian and I made for you, condensing this task list down to five things you can do now to be ready for summer:

 Working through a spring garden cleanup list like this can keep you on track and help you to know what task to tackle and when.
 The result is a yard and garden ready to be enjoyed all season long with happy, thriving plants.
 That’s the goal – let’s encourage one another to get out there and do it!